matteopilz/OpenMS-website/content/en/contribute.md

 sidebar: false
 ---

-The openMS project welcomes your expertise and enthusiasm!
+The OpenMS project welcomes your expertise and enthusiasm!
 Your choices aren't limited to programming, as you can see below there are many areas where we need **your** help.